bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Graph-Data-Structure-Interview-Questions-At-A.md

 ### Graph Representations

 The two most common ways to represent graphs in code are adjacency lists and adjacency matrices, each with its own strengths and weaknesses.
-When deciding on a graph implementation, it’s important to understand the type of data and operations you will be using.
+When deciding on a graph implementation, it's important to understand the type of data and operations you will be using.

 <figure><img src="https://cdn-images-1.medium.com/max/800/0*J7ZaHRxtBYCkaiQZ.png" class="graf-image" /></figure>### Adjacency List

-In an adjacency list, the graph stores a list of vertices and for each vertex, a list of each vertex to which it’s connected.
+In an adjacency list, the graph stores a list of vertices and for each vertex, a list of each vertex to which it's connected.
 So, for the following graph…

 …an adjacency list in Python could look something like this: